For some six centuries, Heisterbach Abbey was the religious center of our region. Only the medieval choir ruins and the tithe barn have remained.

 On the way from Königswinter-Oberdollendorf to Heisterbacherrott, you will see the abbey’s baroque portal already from afar.
 Shortly afterwards, you see the famous choir ruin.
-It is all that has remained of the medieval abbey church.

 Since 1919, Cellites have been living at Heisterbach, and last year they could commemorate their centennial.
 About ten years ago, Heisterbach Abbey was at the focus of the “Regionale 2010”, a structural program of North Rhine-Westphalia.
 The buildings have been restored, the gardens are thriving and there are numerous information boards on historical events as well as on rare plants.